1st Grade Homeschool Schedule

 Must-Read Homeschooling Books

 Not sure where to start with homeschooling?
-Try reading these homeschool books that will help you get prepare and encourage you on this journey.
+Try reading these homeschool books that will help you get prepared and encourage you on this journey.

-You can see what we’re using for our 1st grade homeschool curriculum here.
+You can see what we use for our 1st grade homeschool curriculum here.

-I laminated our printable and then put it in a clipboard that belonged to her.
-It was super easy to change it out everyday if I needed to switch subjects.
+I laminated our printable and then put it on a clipboard that belonged to her.
+Changing it out every day was super easy if I needed to switch subjects.

 If your child is not reading well yet, you can use a visual homeschool schedule instead.
 I laminated my cards and attached a magnet to them so that I could place them on my magnetic whiteboard.